 There is no escaping it.

-Election campaigns have taken hold of every media source your family is likely to use.
+Political intrigue has taken hold of every media source your family is likely to use.
 Uninformative, often scary ads pop up at the most inappropriate times.

 They’ve made me abandon television news programs.
 As much as I want to stay well-informed, I’d rather not have ominous advertising music or screaming sound bites as the soundtrack to our evenings.